Circassian genocide: Methods of massacre

 In 1799, Russian general Fyodor Bursak organized several raids against the Western Circassians, and ordered his men to burn Circassian villages, including those loyal to the Russian Empire.
 From 1802 to 1806, General Pavel Tsitsianov led campaigns in Circassia and targeted Circassian villages.
 He referred to the Circassians as "untrustworthy swine" to "show how insignificant they are compared to Russia".

 In 1805, a plague struck Kabardia.
 Using this as an excuse, General Glazenap ordered his forces to burn down 80 villages to terrorize the people into submission and to wreak vengeance upon the Kabardians.

 A village burning campaign started, in which the Circassian population were burnt without separation.
-First, the Russian army would enter and loot a Circassian village, then they would kill those who resist or complain, and finally, they would set fire to the village and make sure all inhabitants were killed.
+First, the Russian army would enter and loot a Circassian village, then they would kill those who resisted or complained, and finally, they would set fire to the village and make sure all inhabitants were killed.
 In 1810 about 200 villages were burned.
-Between 1805 and 1807, General Bulgakov's army alone burned more than 280 villages.
 The population of Kabarda, which was 350,000 in 1763, was only 37,000 in 1817.

-In 1808, a Russian commission decided that in order to end Circassian resistance against the Russian Empire, the Circassians would need to be completely eliminated from their homeland.
+In 1808, a Russian commission decided that in order to end Circassian resistance against the Russian Empire, the Circassians would need to be eliminated from their homeland.
 In February 1810, General Fyodor Bursak's forces entered a Circassian village near the Sop River and proceeded to burn the village.
 They decided to postpone their plans to attack the next village when the river began to overflow.
 In December, the same methods were applied in the Shapsug region, and several villages were burnt.
 After some civilians deserted to the forests, forests in the region were burnt down.
 In 1811, petitions were sent to St. Petersburg in Russia, appealing for the basic rights of Circassians in the occupied areas.

 In 1817, Russian veteran general Aleksey Yermolov arrived in the Caucasus.
 Deciding that Circassians would not surrender willingly, General Yermolov concluded that "terror" as an official strategy would be effective.
 Although terror methods were already in use, they were only officialized after Yermolov's orders.
 Russian generals began to destroy Circassian villages and towns and slaughter people as part of an official duty to shock the population into surrender.
 Under Yermolov, Russian troops retaliated by destroying villages where resistance fighters were thought to hide, as well as employing assassinations, kidnappings and the execution of whole families.
 Because the resistance was relying on sympathetic villages for food, the Russian military also systematically destroyed crops and livestock and killed Circassian civilian farmers.
 Circassians responded by creating a tribal federation encompassing all tribes of the area.